Mount Warren Park

 AreaSearch assessment of residential development drivers sees a low level of activity in Mount Warren Park, placing the area among the bottom 25% of areas assessed nationally

 Mount Warren Park has seen approximately 12 dwellings receiving development approval annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 64 homes were approved, with an additional 2 approved so far in FY-26.
-On average, this results in about 1.6 new residents per year per dwelling constructed during these years.
-However, recent data shows an increase to 14.2 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
+Between the financial years FY-21 and FY-25, 64 homes were approved, with an additional 2 approved so far in FY-26.
+On average, over these past five financial years, each dwelling constructed has led to 1.6 new residents per year.
+However, recent data shows this figure has increased to 14.2 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

-New properties are constructed at an average expected cost of $228,000, which is below regional levels, suggesting more affordable housing options for buyers.
-This financial year has seen $10.7 million in commercial development approvals, demonstrating moderate levels of commercial development.
+The average expected construction cost value of new properties is $228,000, which is lower than regional levels, indicating more affordable housing choices for buyers.
+This year alone, $10.7 million in commercial development approvals have been recorded, demonstrating moderate levels of commercial development.
 Compared to Greater Brisbane, Mount Warren Park records significantly lower building activity, with 79.0% below the regional average per person.
 This constrained new construction often reinforces demand and pricing for existing properties.
 The recent building activity consists entirely of detached houses, preserving the area's suburban nature and attracting space-seeking buyers.

 With around 1072 people per dwelling approval, Mount Warren Park reflects a highly mature market.
-Given expected population stability or decline, pressure on housing is likely to remain reduced, potentially presenting opportunities for buyers.
+Given the expected stable or declining population, pressure on housing in Mount Warren Park is likely to remain reduced, potentially presenting opportunities for buyers.

 Frequently Asked Questions - Development